btrettel/plint/README.md

     the at least one button| is yellow, and the at least one widget| is blue.

+As commas, semi-colons, colons, and the end of a claim terminate claim elements, it is not necessary to annotate claims like the following, though doing so is harmless:

+    1. A contraption| comprising:
+    an enclosure|,
+    a display|,
+    at least one button|, and
+    at least one widget| mounted on the enclosure|, wherein the enclosure| is green,
+    the at least one button| is yellow, and the at least one widget| is blue.

-Verbose mode can be enabled with the `-V` or `--verbose` flag, which will print how plint is interpreting the claim.
+Verbose mode can be enabled with the `-V` or `--verbose` flag, which will print how plint is interpreting the claim when doing the antecedent basis analysis.
 For example, plint's interpretation of the demo claim is:

     Claim 1 annotated: a {contraption} comprising: an {enclosure}, a {display}, {at least one button}, and {at least one widget} mounted on the [enclosure], wherein the [enclosure] is green, the [at least one button] is yellow, and the [at least one widget] is blue.